Vibhanshu07-abc/Operating-System/README.md

-# Operating-System
+# Operating System Practice

-This repo is created to practice Operating System Questions discussed in class. referrence i have taken are geeks for geeks(gfg) and our faculty Dr. Ashish Garg Sir .
+This repository is created to practice **Operating System questions and concepts discussed in class**.

+The references I have used for learning and practice include:

+* **GeeksforGeeks (GFG)**
+* **Dr. Ashish Garg Sir**, our faculty

+This repository is intended for **learning, practice, and revision** of Operating System concepts and problems.